Please review this page for frequently asked questions and answers. If you can’t find your answer here, feel free to use the Contact Us page.

 How do I submit documents to the Hawaiʻi Teacher Standards Board (HTSB)?

 Answer: Please scan and upload all required documents directly to the Documents tab in your HTSB account.
 This instantly notifies HTSB that a document has been added to your account.
 Due to COVID-19 protocols, documents submitted by regular mail may be subject to extended processing time.
+NOTE: When creating an HTSB online profile and completing applications, first and last name must match the name on legal documents.
+Use of multiple forms of your name on documents may result in a delay in application processing.

 Will I receive notification that it is time to pay my fee?